rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240304_New York Times Podcasts.md

 *  still seeking revenge from the two impeachments of Trump want to find a link between Joe and
 *  his son.
 *  But they can't.
-*  And that's the case for three long years.
-*  Until late last spring.
+*  And that's the case for three long years until late last spring.
 *  Senator from Iowa.
 *  When Chuck Grassley, the senator from Iowa, goes to the floor.
 *  Thank you, Mr. President.